Asia Cup: Indian squad could have additional members, Dravid to be part of selection meeting | Sports-Games

 It can be confirmed that neither Ravi Shastri nor Anil Kumble were part of selection meetings during their tenure as national coach.

-But it must be mentioned that unlike Cricket Australia, where chief coach is a part of NSP (National Selection Panel), in India, neither coach nor captain has a right to vote.
+But it must be mentioned that unlike Cricket Australia, where chief coach is a part of NSP (National Selection Panel), in India, neither the coach nor the captain has a right to vote.

 It is still not confirmed whether both skipper Rohit Sharma and Dravid will attend the meeting physically or join through video conference.